 Once you have the amount determined and agreed upon with the insurance carrier, the parties draft the settlement, called a Compromise and Release.
 This settles everything, including your medical award.
 The medical treatment you seek in the future will be PAID BY YOU.
 Once per year, you have to send in an “annual accounting” – a single page form telling Medicare how much you spent that year for medical care out of that account.
 If you use the funds for something else, Medicare can and will refuse to pay for any medical treatment related to your work injury until you show receipts for the missing funds.

 I would never recommend an injured worker try to settle future medical care with an insurance company on their own.
-If you have an attorney representing you for settlement of medical care, their fee is 15% of the settlement obtained.
+If you have an attorney representing you in a worker’s compensation matter their fee is capped at 15% of the settlement obtained.
 The insurance carrier is obligated to pay the FULL AMOUNT of the Medicare Set Aside, any attorneys’ fees must be paid by the insurance company on top of the medical settlement.
 There is no reason to try and negotiate a future medical settlement on your own.
 An attorney can avoid common pitfalls and loss of your Social Security benefits by advocating for you and guiding you through the process.